jonasrothfuss/videofeatures/README.md

 2) **training a GMM for a Fisher Vector (FVGMM)** encoding based on the features, then exporting the FVGMM model parameters
 3) **computation of (improved) Fisher Vectors** from the FVGMM and features

-For representation of datasets, we use the convenient and straightforward GulpIO storage format.
-The above mentioned feature extractors are ready-to-use with this package.
+For representation of datasets we use the convenient and straightforward GulpIO storage format.
+The above mentioned feature extractors are ready-to-use with this package and adding more extractors can be easily done.

 # Installation and import
 ```